jbrannon972/Drylogs2/planning-docs/35_ULTRAFLOW_Phase_1-3_UX_Analysis.md

 **Field Scenario**: Tech takes 4 room photos with their personal camera while walking the property, then opens the app.
 They have to retake all 4 photos because the app won't accept uploads.

 **Suggestion**: Clarify intent:
 - If real-time only: Keep current implementation
-- If flexibility needed: Add "Upload Photo" option alongside "Take Photo"
+- If flexibility needed: Add "Upload Photo" option alongside "Take Photo" DO THIS, BOTH OPTIONS FOR EVERY PHOTO TAKEN

 ---